 Houenou said they expect staff recommendations on the six 2018 applicants who won a lawsuit over the scoring process over the next few weeks by the end of the year.

-Thus, a resolution on the recommendation was tabled.
+Thus, they tabled a resolution on the recommendation.

 Next year, Houenou said the CRC must adopt regulations that detail delivery, wholesale, and distribution licenses.